The Android Platform Security Model (2023): Implementation

-In order to ensure that it is the app developer and not another party that is consenting, applications are signed by the developer.
-This prevents third parties --- including the app store --- from replacing or removing code or resources in order to change the app's intended behavior.
+In order to ensure that it is the app developer and not another party that is authorizing, applications are signed by the developer.
+This prevents third parties from replacing or removing code or resources in order to change the app's intended behavior\footnote{One exception is app stores holding those signing keys and signing a final version of the APK as shipped to end-user devices in the name of the developer.}.
 However, the app signing key is trusted implicitly upon first installation, so replacing or modifying apps in transit when a user first installs them (e.g.\ when initially side-loading apps) is currently out of scope of the platform security model.
 Previous Android versions relied on a single developer certificate that was trusted on initial install of an app and therefore made it impossible to change the underlying private key e.g.\ in the case of the key having become insecure~\cite{10.1145/2627393.2627397}.
 Starting with Android~9, independently developed key rotation functionality was added with APK Signature Scheme v3 \cite{url-apk-signing} to support delegating the ability to sign to a new key by using a key that was previously granted this ability by the app using so-called \emph{proof-of-rotation} structs\footnote{The Google Play app store now explicitly supports key rotation through Play Signing, but does not yet support key rotation with multiple developer-held keys.
-The Android platform itself is prepared for arbitrarily complex key rotation strategies.}.
+The Android platform itself supports arbitrarily complex key rotation strategies.}.